c0c0n3/kitt4sme/arch/intro/platform.md

 is spread over many tenants as are hardware and IT operations costs.
 Resource allocation among many tenants avoids system under-utilisation, thus reducing overall service cost per hour.
-In principle, these cost savings should make KITT4SME services affordable even to small manufacturing companies on a budget.
+In principle, these cost savings coupled with the fact that services and computing infrastructure are paid for on a per-usage basis rather than purchased should make KITT4SME services affordable even to small manufacturing companies on a budget.

-#### Open standards and interoperability
-TODO

-### Deployment
+#### Deployment
-TODO
-* containerisation, services get packaged in container images and these images are made available in a repository accessible from the platform.
-* IaC
-* Continuous delivery / DevOps
+Service software is packaged along with operating system images which are then run in the cluster through operating-system level virtualisation.
+(The packaged software is often referred to as a "container image" whereas the term "container" refers to the isolated user space in which the software is executed.)
+Each service can be deployed independently of the others through an automated release process whereby the publishing of images and deployment instructions in an online repository triggers the service instantiation in the mesh infrastructure.

 #### Service development
 Services are typically developed independently using the most appropriate